 And her eyes lightnings and her shoulders wings.

-There is an excerpt from Rossetti’s Goblin Market on this site, and although I do not find her angels as terrifying as those written by Nagy or Atwood, I still wonder at how the writer tells a metamorphosis.
+There is an excerpt from Rossetti’s Goblin Market on this site.
+Although I do not find Rossetti’s angels as terrifying as those written by Nagy or Atwood, I wonder at how the writer tells a metamorphosis.